sergiomtzlosa/latex-template-report-unizar/bibliography-work-report/bibunit-latex-template-report-unizar/README.md

 ## Package bibunits

-Package bibunits needs a special compilation steps, you can keep on using the **make all** command as usual, but if you what to use TexStudio and bibunits, you should set the **latex_bibunits.sh** in the compilation process, to do this see image [config-texstudio-bibunits-compile-script-unix.png](config-texstudio-bibunits-compile-script-unix.png?raw=true) to set the script in the configuration (this is only necessary for UNIX systems, for Windows systems just compile twice with TexStudio).
+Package bibunits needs a special compilation steps, you can keep on using the **make all** command as usual.

+If you want to use TexStudio and bibunits, you should set the **latex_bibunits.sh** in the compilation process, see image [config-texstudio-bibunits-compile-script-unix.png](config-texstudio-bibunits-compile-script-unix.png?raw=true) to set the script in the configuration.

+If you want to use TexStudio and bibunits in Windows systems set the path of the script **latex_bibunits.bat** in the compilation process, see image [config-texstudio-bibunits-compile-script-windows.png](config-texstudio-bibunits-compile-script-windows.png) to set the script in the configuration.

 ## Install pygments